 In some cases both the interest and principal are deductible for purposes of income tax and in some cases it is not so deductible.

-Hence in this article we have discussed the benefits of EMI under the Income Tax Act mainly in relation to home loans.
+Hence in this article we have discussed the benefits of EMI under the Income Tax Act mainly in relation to home loans in India.
 The section in this article pertains to the Income Tax Act, 1961.

 (a) House should be ready for occupation: